FailAcademy/learning/adp-london/_lessons/week-02/04-react-and-redux.md

 1. Setup "react-redux".
 Map out your components as "presentational" or "container" components.

-2. Write [reselect](https://github.com/reactjs/reselect) selectors for your app.
+2. Write selectors for your app.
+If necessary, use [reselect](https://github.com/reactjs/reselect).

 ---